General Cardiology Advanced Practice Provider (APP) Service

 One Full-time (100% FTE) Position for Teaching Associate Advanced Practice Provider (APP-- ARNP or PA-C)

-Patient access is a UW Heart Institute priority.
-The number of patients seen by UW Cardiologists have grown dramatically over the last decade and there is a need to expand our inpatient service at Northwest Hospital (NWH).
-We are recruiting an APP to join the existing team of one cardiologist and one APP.
-Duties will include taking a medical history, performing physical, ordering and following up on diagnostic tests, monitoring and prescribe medications, and patient education and counseling promoting healthy lifestyle changes.
-This APP will practice solely in the inpatient setting at NWH.
+The number of cardiology patients seen within the UW Heart Institute (HI) has grown dramatically over the last decade and there is a current need for additional access at our Northwest Hospital and Edmonds clinic sites.
+We are recruiting a Cardiology APP, who will independently see patients recently discharged from the UW HI Cardiology Services (both Montlake and Northwest campuses) and see follow-up established Cardiology patients with any number of chronic cardiac issues, or who are recovering from an acute cardiac event.
+This includes taking a medical history, conducting and interpreting stress tests, monitoring and prescribe medications, and patient education and counseling promoting healthy lifestyle changes.
+This APP will practice solely in the outpatient clinic.
 University of Washington faculty engage in teaching, research and service.

 Reports to: Cardiology Service Director and Cardiology Lead Advanced Practice Provider